Topics

 Permanent weight loss is actually a two-step process.
 There is a short-term and a long-term (or time-dependent) problem. "

-2. How to lower base weight
+2. How to lower one's set-point weight

-It may be difficult to understand how eating food reduces absorption rate, but imagine, for example, eating a snack bread and a glass of orange juice.
+■It may be difficult to understand how eating food reduces absorption rate, but imagine, for example, eating a snack bread and a glass of orange juice.

 If you eat it when you are starving, your blood glucose level will jump up, whereas if you eat it three hours after finishing a well-balanced lunch, your blood glucose level will not rise as much.